 - 1. Develop and maintain systems to ensure that all teachers of Religious Education have a common understanding of how the Religious Education Curriculum is delivered at your school. - 2.
 Present a long term plan of the Religious Education Curriculum delivery for each year, representing the needs of your community.
-This should include the Liturgical Year and Prayer modules. - 3.
-Ensure that the Bishop's time allocation requirements for Religious Education are met. - 4.
-Ensure coverage of all of the Religious Education achievement objectives, especially if there is a two-year planning framework or an integrated curriculum. - 5.
-Ensure there is a robust schoolwide planning cycle (planning, teaching, evaluation) in Religious Education. - 6.
+This should include the Liturgical Year and Prayer modules. - In partnership with HOF of Health, plan or review the Sexuality Programme for each year level ensuring coverage of all the achievement objectives and integration of the Framing Document - He Anga Whakamārama Te Mātauranga Hōkakatanga: He puka ārahi mā ngā hapori Katorika o Aotearoa.
+Framing Document - Human Sexuality Education: A guide for Catholic communities in Aotearoa New Zealand - 4.
+Ensure that the Bishops' time allocation requirements for Religious Education are met. - 5.
+Ensure coverage of all of the Religious Education achievement objectives, especially if there is a two-year planning framework or an integrated curriculum. - 6.
+Ensure there is a robust schoolwide planning cycle (planning, teaching, evaluation) in Religious Education. - 7.
+Develop annual targets for student achievement. - 8.
+NCEA ensure integrity in assessment practices, conditions for assessments, internal moderation and external moderation. - 9.
+Work with the Principals Nominee to ensure NZQA procedures and policies are adhered to. - 10.
+Identify SAC (special assessment conditions) students and ensure the conditions they are entitled to are offered and met. - 11.
 Organise and maintain Religious Education resources.
 Ensure all kaiako have access to the NCRS Religious Education Curriculum resources.
-(Especially www.faithalive.co.nz) - 7.
-Consult with staff and select and purchase Religious Education resources based on children's and teachers' needs within the designated budget. - 8.
-Support kaiako to apply current pedagogy in teaching, learning and assessment (cognitive and affective) to the Religious Education Curriculum, including induction of new staff. - 9.
+(Especially faithcentral.co.nz) - 12.
+Consult with staff to select and purchase Religious Education resources based on young people's and teachers' need within the designated budget. - 13.
+Support kaiako to apply current pedagogy in teaching, learning and assessment (cognitive and affective) to the Religious Education Curriculum, including induction of new staff. - 14.
+Attest kaiako in the Religious Education Department against the Professional Standards for Teachers including the Catholic Elaborations. - 15.
 Visit classrooms to observe Religious Education lessons and give feedback to teachers.
-Through regular communication with staff, monitor how the long term plan is being covered. - 10.
-Seek student voice on Religious Education Curriculum engagement. - 11.
-At a staff meeting, introduce each new learning topic, strand or module before it is taught, ensuring that key theological concepts are understood by kaiako. - 12.
-Report to the Board of Trustees on achievement in Religious Education including coverage of the programme, and trends in Religious Education achievement derived from analysis of assessments and teacher evaluations. - 13.
-Arrange an effective way of communication to keep whānau informed about what is happening in Religious Education in the school and how they may support their tamariki. - 14.
+Through regular communication with staff, monitor how the long term plan is being covered. - 16.
+Seek student voice on Religious Education Curriculum engagement.

+- 17. At a department meeting, introduce each new learning topic, strand or module before it is taught, ensuring that key theological concepts are understood by kaiako. - 18.
+Report to the Board of Trustees on achievement in Religious Education including coverage of the programme, and trends in Religious Education achievement derived from analysis of assessments and teacher evaluations. - 19.
+Review and evaluate existing policies and practices annually at department meetings in relation to teaching and learning in Religious Education. - 20.
+Arrange an effective way of communication to keep whānau informed about what is happening in Religious Education in the school and how they may support their young people. - 21.
 Support staff to set a Religious Education goal.
-This could be aligned to the school's special character goal. - 15.
+This could be aligned to the school's Catholic Character goal. - 22.
 For deeper understanding and support for future direction refer to Dimension 2: Growth in Knowledge in Ahuatanga Katorika Kaupapa Arotake Me Te Ahu Whakamua Catholic Special Character Review for Development.